Best Solar-Powered Heaters

 Other factors to consider will depend on what type of system you’re looking for and how often you plan on using it.
 In some cases, portability and weight may be big factors.
 In other cases, durability is more important.

-Asim Hafeez, the president of renewable energy company Empower Energy Solutions, said that factors like “initial cost versus potential savings, sunlight exposure, and [overall] quality,” should all be prioritized when choosing solar-powered heaters.
+Asim Hafeez, the president of renewable energy company Empower Energy Solutions, said that “initial cost versus potential savings, sunlight exposure, and quality” should all be prioritized when choosing solar-powered heaters.

 Regardless of your use case, you’ll definitely want to compare: